Ideally, of course, she would not just stop at alt-right Red Pillism, and seek the fullness of reality in Catholic Christianity. One thing at a time.

 An event changing everything, forever– just like the Resurrection of Jesus from the dead.

-For Christ is risen from the dead: He lives in and through his church & people; in Him, all of creation is groaning and awaiting the remaking of all things into a new heaven and a new earth.
+For Christ is risen from the dead: He lives in and through his church & people, and his new creation a-borning.
+In Him, all of creation is groaning and awaiting the remaking of all things into a new heaven and a new earth.

 Christ arose, transformed and shining with eternal life— and as he is, we shall be.
 Jesus was first seen by Mary Magdalen, then by 10 apostles; He appeared on the road to the town of Emmaus to two disciples, walking and talking with them.
 Later he was seen, the Bible said, by above 500 Christians at once.
-He preached, comforted, and taught, preparing his apostles for their work, after He departed into heaven, and sent the Holy Spirit on Pentecost-Day.
+He preached, comforted, and taught, preparing his apostles for their work, following after His promised departure into heaven, and He & the Father sent the Holy Spirit on Pentecost-Day.
+BOOM.

 The Heavenly Ground Zero